 Psst..
 Want to compare the Capresso 303.01 to other 4-Cup Coffee Makers?
 Check out our rundown of the best options here:

-Like all things in life, you have to weigh up what’s most important to you and the Capresso Espresso and Cappuccino Maker is no exception.
+Like all things in life, it’s about personal preference.
 Being steam-powered is what makes this machine so cost-effective and does generate a lot of consistent pressure, which is good.

 The downside however is that steam is, obviously, very hot.
 The excess heat can cause the coffee to have a “burnt” flavor.

-The frothing wand has adjustable pressure, which is excellent, although it is a bit short.
-With minimal practice, you should be able to get a nice microfoam for your cappuccinos or lattes.
-For the price, we think it is a great performer.
+The frothing wand works absolutely fine for beginners or casual users.
+With minimal practice, you should be able to get nice latte or cappuccino milk.
+For the price, we think it is a good performer.
+As long as you like this style of coffee.

 Having said that, the Capresso 303.01 does have a milk frothing wand which is not standard at the budget end of the spectrum.